 To qualify for non-collectible status, the taxpayer must prove that their monthly income is not sufficient to cover their monthly living expenses, especially when the IRS is trying to collect.

-When determining non-collectible status for IRS tax debt, the IRS will review monthly income, necessary living expenses based upon the household, assets, debt, financial hardship, and, particularly, the ability to pay the tax debt in full.
+When determining non-collectible status for IRS tax debt, the IRS will review monthly income, necessary living expenses based upon the household, assets, debt, financial hardship, and, particularly, the ability to pay the tax liability in full.

 If you think you may qualify for Currently Non-Collectible Status or need another form of tax relief, our firm is here for you.